If you’ve Never Trained Before, Start with Coaching

 Firstly, training in coaching skills affects people beyond those attending the programme; the real beneficiaries from such training are the manager’s staff.
 Training one manager is likely to have a positive impact on six, eight, ten people or however many they manage or influence.
 It’s like the old party trick of pouring champagne into a series of glasses arranged in a kind of pyramid on top of each other.
 All we need to do is pour the drink into the single glass at the top and it will then naturally trickle down and fill the others.

 Secondly, we can use limited L&D budgets better this way too.
 For example, if there was a problem with time management in the team, we could incur the expense of training all eight or ten team members in time management techniques, or we could train their manager how to coach and then have them coach the team on their time management challenges over a longer period.
 This would happen in real-time and use their unique day-to-day issues to construct the learning opportunities.

 Extend the impact

 Thirdly, having managers who can conduct productive coaching conversations also challenges the idea that learning and development mean ‘go on a course’.
-Coaching can help us reinforce the idea that doing the job and learning about the job are not separate, competing activities, but rather part and parcel of the same activity.
+NLP life coaching can help us reinforce the idea that doing the job and learning about the job are not separate, competing activities, but rather part and parcel of the same activity.